Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/wally/index.en.md

 - Tag `@patinajeardiente` in the photo.
 - Make sure to follow `@patinajeardiente` on Instagram.

-## Duration of the Photo on Instastory
+### Important!

 - Keep the photo on your Instastory for 24 hours.
-- This will allow us to verify your participation and enroll you in the giveaway.
+- If you have a private Instagram account, you must send a screenshot of the Instastory to @patinajeardiente.
+If you don't do this, you won't be able to participate in the giveaway.

 ## Live Streaming and Giveaway